 “At Bitcoin.com, we believe borrowing and earning services like Cred are a natural next step for Bitcoin wallet holders and will be very attractive to users of Bitcoin Cash,” said Roger Ver, CEO of Bitcoin.com.

 “In Cred, we have found a like-minded partner who shares our vision and brings significant experience and a solid track record in offering reliable, secure crypto-backed lending and borrowing services to the crypto community.”

-Cred, founded by former executives of PayPal and Goldman Sachs, has taken numerous steps to ensure that its investments are safe.
-The company, which has secured more than $300 million in lending capital, has implemented the industry’s most comprehensive set of risk management, information security, and insurance protections, Schatt said.
+Cred, founded by former executives of PayPal and Goldman Sachs, has taken numerous steps to manage risk.
+The company has implemented comprehensive risk management, information security, and insurance protections, Schatt said.